demisto/content/Packs/CommonScripts/Scripts/ModifyDateTime/README.md

-Takes a date / time input and adds or subtracts a determined amount of time.
-Returns a string in date / time in ISO Format.
+Takes a date or time input and adds or subtracts a determined amount of time.
+Returns a string in date or time in ISO Format.
 ## Script Data
 ---